otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)
-protocol when it needs an untrusted central server to store prekey messages.
+protocol when it needs an untrusted central Prekey Server to store prekey
+messages.

 ## Table of Contents